Beekeeping (apiary) permits for national and conservation parks

 - submit renewals, amendments and returns

-- access all your documents in the one place.
+- access all your documents in one place.

-To place bee hives in a national park or other protected area managed by the Queensland Parks and Wildlife Service, you must apply for an apiary permit for an available site.
+To place beehives in a national park or other protected area managed by the Queensland Parks and Wildlife Service, you must hold an apiary permit for an available site.

 Available apiary sites occur where a national park is declared on land that:

 - is actively being used for beekeeping and the apiary permit has not already expired